HTTP-RPC/Kilo/README.md

 The `name` element refers to the file containing the template definition.
 It is specified as a resource path relative to the service type.

 The `contentType` element indicates the type of the content produced by the named template.
 It is used by `RequestDispatcherServlet` to identify the requested template.
 A specific representation is requested by appending a file extension associated with the desired MIME type to the service name in the URL; for example, _/math/statistics.html_.
+If the requested representation does not exist, the servlet returns an HTTP 406 status code.

 The optional `userAgent` element can be used to associate a template with a particular user agent string.
 This value is a regular expression that is matched against the `User-Agent` header provided by the caller.
 The default value matches all user agents.